How to Play Football Squares

 There are many different ways that people can play football squares, also known as Super Bowl Squares, so we'll try to sum up some of the different options.
 Most people play during the Super Bowl, but football squares can played for any other single game, or in some cases you can use the same squares for multiple games.
 The basics of the game are the following:

-- Your Football Squares grid is now complete, and you just need to wait til the game is played to determine who will be your winners.
+Your Football Squares grid is now complete, and you just need to wait til the game is played to determine who will be your winners.
 A winner will be determined at the end of the 1st quarter, 2nd quarter, 3rd quarter, and Final Game score.
 The winner is determined by looking at the last number in each teams' score, and then matching those numbers on the grid and seeing which square intersects those two numbers.
-An example would be if the Miami Dolphins were playing the New York Giants in the Super Bowl, and the score at halftime was Miami Dolphins 23, and NY Giants 14.
-The last number for the Dolphins is 3, and the last number for the Giants is 4.
-The square on the grid that has the Dolphins with a number of 3, and Giants score of 4, would be the winner.
+An example would be if the AFC versus the NFC in the Super Bowl, and the score at end of the game was AFC 23, and NFC 14.
+The last number for the AFC is 3, and the last number for the NFC is 4.
+The square on the grid that has the AFC with a number of 3, and NFC score of 4, would be the winner.